 We have five senses: sight, touch, taste, smell, and hearing.
-Balaam gained them all when his vision was repaired and his heart changed.
 Moses died at 120, but we read that his vision was not dim.
 (Duet.
 34:7).
 There are so many stories about eyes in the Bible that it would be hard to cover them.
-We would have to begin with the first chapter of Genesis when light burst forth out of darkness.
+We would have to begin with the first chapter of Genesis when light bursts out of the darkness.
 (Ephesians 5:13) “But all things become visible when they are exposed by the light.”
 Yeshua is the Light.

 Live Science has an interesting blog on bats.
 Contrary to myth, bats aren’t blind.
 In fact, research shows that depending on the circumstances, bats sometimes prefer using eyesight to sound when hunting.
 And many fruit bats, which drink nectar rather than hunt insects, don’t echolocate at all.
 These species have particularly sharp vision, and some can even see ultraviolet light. . .
 Pallas’s long-tongued bat (Glossophaga soricina) and Seba’s short-tailed bat (Carollia perspicillata), two small bats from South and Central America, have visual receptors enabling them to see in daylight and to see some colors.
 In fact, some of the receptors may enable these bat species to see ultraviolet light, wavelengths of color that are outside of the human visual spectrum.